Being a Sponsor

 Who Can Be a Sponsor?

-The Sponsor must be a Full Member of the Institute (RPP or equivalent) in good standing who has more than three years’ experience as such.
+The Sponsor must be a full (certified) member of a Provincial /Territorial Institute or Association (PTIA)/RPP (or LPP, etc.) in good standing for at least 3 years (RPP or equivalent).
 The Sponsor’s role is somewhat at ‘arms length’ from the Candidate member, and therefore s/he must also be an individual who does not have any direct conflict of interest with the Candidate member, such as:

 - Being a direct supervisor, subordinate or close work colleague of the Candidate member